-The key activities that Council plan to deliver during the 2020/21 financial year include:
+The key activities that Council completed during the 2020/21 financial year includes:

 - Completion of the feasibility study for a food and garden scraps collection

-- Develop a campaign to promote awareness of public value for waste management
+- Developed and implemented a campaign to promote awareness of public value for waste management

-- Provide clarity around how waste and recycling is being managed and processed
+- Prepared and published a recycling infographic to provide clarity around how waste and recycling is being managed and processed